I need a few goats.

 Crap.
 That was the thud.

-Somehow, I’m guessing, just a shot in the dark, when I unknowingly drove into the wheel barrel, the lawnmower’s blade disengaged from its factory setting.
+Somehow, I’m guessing, just a shot in the dark, when I unknowingly drove into the wheelbarrow, the lawnmower’s blade disengaged from its factory setting.

 In other words, I’d set the blade to close shave.

 My dad shook his head.
 “Tammy, Tammy, Tammy,” and he sighed.
 “Go to the house.
 I’ll finish.”
 Before he drove off, he smiled-frown, like he always does whenever I do something silly.
 So, I thought, no punishment for me!

 Wrong.
 I was banished from the riding mower for the rest of my “natural-born, living at home-life” was placed on push mower duty.